aws/aws-sdk-net/SDK.CHANGELOG.md

+### 3.3.175.0 (2017-10-18 20:10 UTC)
+* Lightsail (3.3.3.0)
+	* This release adds support for Windows Server-based Lightsail instances.
+The GetInstanceAccessDetails API now returns the password of your Windows Server-based instance when using the default key pair.
+GetInstanceAccessDetails also returns a PasswordData object for Windows Server instances containing the ciphertext and keyPairName.
+The Blueprint data type now includes a list of platform values (LINUX_UNIX or WINDOWS).
+The Bundle data type now includes a list of SupportedPlatforms values (LINUX_UNIX or WINDOWS).

 ### 3.3.174.0 (2017-10-17 20:37 UTC)
 * Elasticsearch (3.3.3.0)
 	* This release adds support for VPC access to Amazon Elasticsearch Service.